RAW Image Support

 Various color profile options are available.

-Gives a subtle enhancement to the edges in your image.
+Gives a subtle enhancement to the edges in the image.